Wallace-GS/flixter/README.md

   - [ ] (1pt) In landscape mode, the rotated alternate layout should use the backdrop image instead and show the title and movie overview to the right of it.

 - [ ] (2pts) Display a nice default [placeholder graphic](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
-- [ ] (2pts) Improved the user interface by experimenting with styling and coloring.
+- [x] (2pts) Improved the user interface by experimenting with styling and coloring.
 - [ ] (2pts) For popular movies (i.e. a movie voted for more than 5 stars), the full backdrop image is displayed.
 Otherwise, a poster image, the movie title, and overview is listed.
 Use Heterogenous RecyclerViews and use different ViewHolder layout files for popular movies and less popular ones.

 ### App Walkthough GIF

 <img src="./flixter1.gif" width=250><br>

-### Notes

-I'm having some trouble processing all the information since we are moving so fast and so I am opting out of doing the BONUS content in favor of completing Google Developer's Android Fundamentals CodeLabs to get a better understanding of what's going on.
-I will circle back around and complete the BONUS content soon for my own satisfaction.

 ### Open-source libraries used